dora-team/fourkeys/METRICS.md

 ## Lead Time for Changes ##

-**Definition**:The median amount of time for a commit to be deployed into production.
+**Definition**: The median amount of time for a commit to be deployed into production.

 ### Daily Median Lead Time ###
 ![Image of chart from the Four Keys dashboard, showing the daily median lead time.](images/daily_lead_time.png)